krishansubudhi/prepareai/training/labeled_data/7/code.md

 )

 # Respond with the intermediate-level question and offer hints if needed.
-self.tools['Responder'].respond(
-    f"Since you have a basic understanding of array manipulation, let's challenge you with an intermediate-level question.\
+self.tools['Responder'].respond(f"""Since you have a basic understanding of array manipulation, let's challenge you with an intermediate-level question.

-\
-{advanced_array_question}\
-\
+{advanced_array_question}

 Can you solve this?
-Let me know if you need hints."
+Let me know if you need hints."""
 )
 ```